Flying the Pride flag in the UGDSB

 - Red: A Crayon’s Story by Michael Hall

 These books can be found in many of our school libraries as well as our local public libraries.

-The Human Rights Campaign in the United States has a guide for parents on discussing LGBTQ+ issues with students.
+The Human Rights Campaign in the United States has a guide for parents on discussing 2SLGBTQIA+ issues with students.